 This disclosure is made on an individual basis.

-The partners of the firm, in addition to the risk mapping structure of the ICAAP, are very much involved with the day to day running of the firm including the continual assessment of risk.
+The directors of the firm, in addition to the risk mapping structure of the ICAAP, are very much involved with the day to day running of the firm including the continual assessment of risk.
 They meet on a regular basis to discuss current projections for profitability, regulatory capital management, business planning and risk management.
-The partners manage the firm’s risks through a framework of policy and procedures having regard to relevant laws, standards, principles and rules (including FCA principles and rules) with the aim to operate a defined and transparent risk management framework.
+The directors manage the firm’s risks through a framework of policy and procedures having regard to relevant laws, standards, principles and rules (including FCA principles and rules) with the aim to operate a defined and transparent risk management framework.
 These policies and procedures are updated as required.

 The firm is relatively small with an operational infrastructure appropriate to its size.